Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

 \subsection{Theta bundles and \'etale pullbacks}

-We now return to the \'etale diagram \eqref{diag}: We continue to refer the reader to \cite {abelian}, where we showed the splitting of the pullback The line bundle $\Theta_w$ was shown to be independent of choices on the simply connected manifold $K_v$.
-Furhermore, we proved that with the $p$'s denoting the projections on the corresponding factors of $A\times A\times \widehat A,$ while is as usual the addition on the first two factors.
-We moreover calculated the Euler characteristic of $\mathcal L$, cf. \cite {abelian}.
+We now return to the \'etale diagram of Section \ref{setup}: We continue to refer the reader to \cite {abelian}, where we showed the splitting of the pullback The line bundle $\Theta_w$ was shown to be independent of choices on the simply connected manifold $K_v$.
+Furhermore, we proved that for $E\in K_v$ and for $F$ satisfying \eqref{conv1}.
+Here, the $p$'s denote the projections on the corresponding factors of $A\times A\times \widehat A,$ while is as usual the addition on the first two factors.
+We moreover calculated the Euler characteristic of $\mathcal L$ in \cite {abelian}.
 In the lemma below, we identify $\mathcal L$ explicitly.
-As a corollary we obtain We will use this equation in Section $5$.
+As a corollary we obtain

 \begin {lemma} We have \end{lemma}